chainer/chainercv/examples/classification/README.md

 | ResNet50 | 32 | 23.56 (std=0.11) |

-## How to prepare ImageNet Dataset
+## How to prepare ImageNet dataset

 This instructions are based on the instruction found [here](https://github.com/facebook/fb.resnet.torch/blob/master/INSTALL.md#download-the-imagenet-dataset).